cedarmora/Morse-v2/README.md

 # Morse-v2

 A Morse code practice button, made using React Native.
-Ever wanted to practice your Morse code for more efficient communication with that Civil War Prototype Submarine recreation you have?
+Ever wanted to practice your Morse code for more efficient communication with that Civil War Prototype Submarine re-creation you have?
 Well, now you can.

 ## But how do I get it running on my computer/phone?